rogerserret/IronRoger/week5_midbootcamp_project/Project/README.md

 * **Reward** (Air Miles is the most effective reward, followed by Points.
 Cash back is the least effective one)
 * **Mailer type** (Postcard converts more than double than Letter)

+*Other relevant findings*:
+* There is no correlation between the features “average balance”, the “quarter balances”, “overdraft protection” or “own your home” and the % of "offer acceptance".
+* There is no correlation between "income level" and "average balance".
+* The higher the "average balance", the bigger the amount of "homes owned".

 #### Prediction

 CLASSIFICATION TESTED MODELS:
 1. Logistic regression
 2. KNN
 3. Decision Trees

+afegir taula comparativa de les estadístiques de cada model i confusion matrix del KNN per explicar perquè l'escollim com a model ideal

+parlar de imabalanced data i perquè SMOTE

+mencionar que ni feature engineering ni colinearity had a positive impact on results

+---

+### Process & Tools

+molt semblant però adaptat

+---

+### Visualizations

+idem

+---

+### Final recommendations

+* Deeply assess the risk of each customer and try to find the right balance between conversion and risk.
+* Create a business case and assess which reward is better to focus on regarding its costs and it’s probability of acceptance of the offer.
+* Definitely use postcards as the mailer type.
+Cost of postcards and letters are quite similar, the advantage is clear.
+* In order to predict which customers are going to accept or not a credit card offer I would recommend using a KNN classification model combined with SMOTE.

+___

+If you have any questions, please don't hesitate to reach out to me.

+🚀 Roger Serret